Buckhill/web-chroot-manager/README.md

 ## 2. Create

-Creates chroot account ( primary accoutn ), secondary account ad site.
+Creates a chroot account (Primary account), Secondary account and site

-The configuration file for particular action has to exists.
+The configuration file for each action has to exist within /etc/buckhill-wcm/

 Options

--u Account_Name  - Create primary or secondary account together with chroot.
+-u Account_Name - Create Primary or Secondary account together with chroot

 -s Domain_Name - Creates site under chroot

 ## 2. Install

-Installs extra binaries into chroot and updates configuration file of primary account
+Installs extra binaries into the chroot and updates the configuration file of the Primary account

 Options (mandatory)

 -u Primary_Account

--p binaries  separated by , (full paths have to be provided)
+-p binaries (separated by comma , full paths have to be provided)

 ## 3. Update

-Updates binaries into chroot.
-Binary has to be inprimary account configuration.
+Updates binaries within a chroot.
+The binary has to be specified in the Primary account configuration file

+Mandatory option:

-Mandatory option is -u Primary_Account
+-u Primary_Account

-Optionally you can specify which binaries will be updated with -p option.
-If is not provided all binaries from configuration file will be updated.
+Optionally you may specify which binaries will be updated with -p flag

+If the flag is not provided then all binaries from the configuration file will be updated

 ## 4. Update Blueprint

-With this role you can check files against unauthorized changes.
+With this function you can check your files against potentially unauthorised changes

-Bleueprint report provides list of changed, missing, or new files.
+The blueprint report provides a list of changed, missing, or new files

 Options:

 -u [ Primary_Account_Name ] (mandatory)

 -g Generates blueprint

--c Compares actual state with blueprint.
+-c Compares current state with the previous blueprint

--f [ blueprint_file ] In addition to -c path to blueprint can be specified otherwise compares against latest
+-f [ blueprint_file ] AFter the -c path another blueprint can be specified, otherwise latest blueprint is used

-The exclusion list can be defined in file "full_bp_exclusions" which has to be saved into configuration directory of the primary account.
+A file exclusion list can be defined within "full_bp_exclusions", which has to be saved into the configuration directory of the primary account.

 ##Directory structure and configuration files